verypedro/Comet/README.md

 # Comet

-An all-in-one 3DS screenshot manager for Luma3DS/Rosalina captures —
+An all-in-one 3DS screenshot manager for Luma3DS/Rosalina captures.
-browse everything in a grid, preview in real stereoscopic 3D, filter by type or date, and copy or delete individually or in batches.
+Browse everything in a grid, preview in real stereoscopic 3D, filter by type or date, and copy to 3D Album or delete individually or in batches.

 Named after the Comet Observatory from *Super Mario Galaxy*, keeping with the Luma/Rosalina naming theme.
+Inspired by the Nintendo Switch Album.

 ![Comet banner](meta/banner.png)